ST HELENA (these external links will open in a new window)

 Writing in 1850, Henry Mayhew expresses concern about rampant juvenile crime in London.
 He quotes interviews with a boy of 12 and one of 10, both of whom had already been in prison more than once as well as having been sentenced to whippings.

 Chapter 1 of The Million-Peopled City, by John Garwood (1853).
-Cites cases in the 1840s in which boys as young as 8 were sentenced to be whipped for stealing.
+It cites cases in the 1840s in which boys as young as 8 were sentenced to be whipped for stealing.

 Various illustrated comments in Punch from the 1860s and 1870s about robbery with violence and the use of the cat-o'-nine-tails to try to suppress it.

-The Scottish government is getting tough on anti-social behaviour by gangs of youths running riot, now apparently the number one issue of concern to the electorate.
-At public consultation meetings, corporal punishment, and the re-introduction of compulsory military service, were the most popular responses, according to this Feb 2004 report in the Glasgow Sunday Herald.
+In 2004 the Scottish government was getting tough on anti-social behaviour by gangs of youths running riot, apparently the number one issue of concern to the electorate.
+At public consultation meetings, corporal punishment, and the re-introduction of compulsory military service, were the most popular responses, according to this report in the Glasgow Sunday Herald.

 On a BBC page for North-East Wales, a forum about crime and punishment.